 Death or serious injury - In very rare cases, serious complications such stroke, heart attack or even death have resulted from surgery.

-Limited manufacturer warrantee- The implant manufacturer may offer a limited warrantee for the breast implant in case of implant failure (rupture and deflation) for an additional fee.
+Limited manufacturer warrantee- The implant manufacturer may offer a limited warrantee for the breast implant in case of implant failure (rupture and deflation) or capsular contracture for an additional fee.

 HEALTH INSURANCE